Pineapple-Services/pn-hacker/README.md

 ❓ Are you a **developer** and you want to put your script here?
 Just join our Discord server and notice us.

-### How to create a module?
+### How to create a custom module?
-1. You can follow our base by clicking right here
+1. Download our module base by [clicking here](https://github.com/Pineapple-Services/pn-module-example)
+2. Use our [API Reference](#api) to check how to use our functions.

 ---